 So, 4 parts LPG (propane) to 96 parts air.

-With complete combustion, the burner produces a blue flame.
+With complete combustion of propane, the burner produces a blue flame.

 So, richer mixtures, those closer to 9.6%, are likely to suffer from incomplete combustion.